 - Click on the “Register your Local Church or Parish” green button.

-- Enter the Baptist Churches 6-digit “Group Code” in the input box – this code is included in the monthly Support Crew email to church admin and pastoral staff since March 2023.
+- Enter the Baptist Churches 6-digit “Group Code” in the input box – this code has been included in the monthly Support Crew email to church admin and pastoral staff since March 2023.
 Tick “I’m not a robot”, and “Continue”

 - Agree to the Terms and Conditions: “YES, I agree” (ignore any mention of cost – the Baptist National Support Centre is covering costs).